About Limestone Caves in Baratang Island

 Once you reach the wooden jetty at Nayadera you will have to walk down for about 1.2kms to view this beauty of nature.
 The walls of caves here are covered with massive formations dangling from the ceiling like chandeliers.
 The water is constantly dripping from the ceiling making the stalactites and stalagmites shine and glow.
 The sad part of this site is that people visiting the caves are destroying these wonders of nature by littering and signing names on the ancient formations.

-How to Reach Mangrove Creeks and Limestone Caves?
+How to Reach Limestone Caves in Baratang?

 The limestone caves are a 12km boat ride and 2km trek away from the Baratang Jetty.